KvanSteijn/unifi-usg-kpn/README.md

 * **Simplicity**: I'd like my network to be as simple as possible, in hardware, software and configuration.
 * **Forward compatibility**: Keep as much configuration in the USG configured as per controller to increase and maintain forward compatibility with upgrades.
 The USG comes with a default firewall configuration and routing options that allow you for guest network isolation etc. I'd like to adopt future advancements.
 * **Automated updates**: Automate the updates of the routing as the IPTV network changes.
+* **Telegram integration**: Send automatic messages when something is changed on your USG.

 ## Global design after the installation
 ```